ThaisLovisi/ThaisLovisi/README.md

 ### Hi there, I'm Thais 👋

-- 🔭 I’m currently working on updates for ML_Training_exercises and NY Schools Survey
+- 🔭 I’m currently working on updates for ML_Training_exercises, Proj_3 SQL and NY Schools Survey
 - 🌱 I’m currently learning Python, Machine Learning
 - 👯 I’m looking to collaborate on projects with positive social impact
 - 🤔 I’m looking for help with some learning projects on R...
 Feel Free to modify/improve everything...There is only one rule: "Keep it Public"